 Many parents worry that their children will lack motivation to work if they know they have a trust fund coming to them.

 While there are downsides to talking with your kids about the trust you are creating, it is also helpful if children know what to expect when they receive an inheritance.
 If you talk with them during your lifetime about the decisions you made, they are more likely to understand and respect your wishes.

 Getting Help from Oklahoma City Trust Attorneys

 Oklahoma City trust attorneys offer invaluable help to parents during the estate planning process, including deciding on the right type of trust to protect an inheritance for a child.
-To find out more about how trusts work to protect a child’s inheritance, give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online.
+To find out more about how trusts work to protect a child’s inheritance, give us a call today at (405) 843-6100 or contact us online.
 You can also join us for a free seminar to get general advice about trusts and how they fit within a comprehensive estate plan.
 You want to do the right thing for your family, so give us a call today to get help finding out what options make sense for your situation.

 - Incentives Can Be Part of Your Estate Plan - May 30, 2023